There are 6 different types of Car Insurance Coverage

 an object like a fence.
 This means damaged cars can be repaired or replaced up to the car's

-actual cash value— minus the deductible — thanks to collision coverage.
 In some cases, your vehicle's leaseholder or lender may require collision coverage as part

 of the lease or loan agreement.
 It is typically an optional add-on.